Primary tabs

 ---|---|

-Students are also expected to attend the graduate research seminar which is most relevant to their field of study.
+Seminars & classes | All students will take the core course, Sources and Methods, which consists of seven two-hour seminars throughout Michaelmas term.
+Students will also select two modules from a list of options offered by the Faculty's MPhil courses: one in Michaelmas and one in Lent term.
+Each option consists of seven or eight two-hour seminars.
+Students are also expected to attend the postgraduate research seminar which is most relevant to their field of study.
 These thriving research seminars meet weekly during term-time.
 Students are encouraged to ask questions and engage with speakers. |

-Lectures | Although not compulsory, students may attend undergraduate lectures relevant to their topic. |
+Lectures | Although not compulsory, students are welcome to attend undergraduate lectures relevant to their areas of interest. |

 Posters and Presentations | All students will present their work at least once during the academic year and will receive feedback from academics and peers on their work-in-progress.
 This is not an assessed element of the course but is a valuable feedback tool for the dissertation. |